 Autism Rate 1 in 40 According To ReportsC.
 Dixon

-Two studies released late in 2018 found that autism rates have increased significantly.
-Both of the studies relied on the same pool of data taken from the 2016 National Survey of Children’s Health.
+Two studies have found that autism rates have increased significantly.
+Both of the studies relied on the same pool of data taken from the National Survey of Children’s Health.

 The U.S Centers for Disease Control and Prevention (CDC) releases a new report every couple of years on autism rates, but relies on different methods of surveying to get their data.
-The last report that the CDC released, in early 2018, found that autism was present in 1 out of every 59 children.
+The last report that the CDC released found that autism was present in 1 out of every 59 children.

 These two new reports found that 1 out of every 40 children has the disorder — a number that’s much higher than the CDC’s.